FZJ-JSC/CARAML/README.md

 CARAML currently provides benchmarks implemented in Python:
 ### 1. Computer Vision: Image Classification (Training)
 The [image_classification](./image_classification/) model training benchmark is implemented in PyTorch.
 It is designed to test image classification models such as ResNet50 on various accelerators.
 For IPU's [graphcore/examples](https://github.com/chelseajohn/examples) is used.

 Performance is measured in `images/s` and energy is measured in `Wh`.

 > **Note**: Support for the image classification benchmark in TensorFlow has been discontinued.

-### 2. GPT Language Model (LLM Training)
+### 2. Natural Language Processing: GPT Language Model (Training)
 The [LLM-training](./llm_training/) benchmark is implemented in PyTorch with:
 - [Megatron-LM](https://github.com/NVIDIA/Megatron-LM.git) with commit: `f7727433293427bef04858f67b2889fe9b177d88` and [patch](./aux/nvidia_megatron_energy_llm_fix.patch) applied for NVIDIA
 - [Megatron-LM-ROCm](https://github.com/bigcode-project/Megatron-LM.git) with commit: `21045b59127cd2d5509f1ca27d81fae7b485bd22` and [patch](./aux/amd_megatron_energy_llm_fix.patch) applied for AMD